Aerosol effective radius (column/profile)

 For the OSCAT instrument, real-time onboard signal processing involving range compression is mandatory considering the global mode of sensor operation, as it reduces the effective output data rate of the sensor by a large factor (~50).
 Also, the Doppler shift computation and subsequent Doppler compensation (within ±550 kHz) will be carried out in the signal processor itself, prior to range compression.
 To extract the range information, FFT (Fast Fourier Transforms) are performed on the deramped signal and an average periodogram is formed by applying magnitude-squaring operations.
 The DSP (Digital Signal Processor) hardware is based on an FPGA implementation.

 ADC sampling frequency

 100 Hz for each beam, 200 Hz for both beams

 Output processed data rate

-The onboard range compression signal processor algorithm implemented in Xilinx XQVR600 FPGA is based on periodogram estimation approach, where multiple 1K FFT of contiguous (50% overlapped) data partitions are averaged and binning is performed on the averaged spectrum to obtain signal+noise and noise-only energy estimates.
+The onboard range compression signal processing algorithm implemented in Xilinx XQVR600 FPGA is based on a periodogram estimation approach, where multiple 1K FFT of contiguous (50% overlapped) data partitions are averaged and binning is performed on the averaged spectrum to obtain signal+noise and noise-only energy estimates.

 The digital receiver-signal processor hardware consists of a multi-layered PC Board called DACS (Data Acquisition and Range Compression System) module.
 It is based on Atmel's (Now E2V) TS8388B ADC and TS81102G0 Demux and Xilinx Virtex XQVR600 FPGA.
 The DACS unit has a mass of 2.25 kg and consumes 22.5 W of bus power.